 President B. Obama’s Administration continued the same G. W. Bush’s imperialistic policy of “Resource War” just embracing a more multilateral style of diplomacy and going slowly out of the big ground wars and direct invasions of sovereign states.
-Nevertheless, he practiced vigorous use of the American military machinery to attack those whom the Pentagon perceived to be mostly hostile to the US hegemonic ambitions in the Middle East but also in the East Africa and the South Asia.
-The strategy included expanded use of “kill/capture teams” operated by the US military Joint Special Operations Command, drone strikes executed by both the CIA and the US army.
-B. Obama won a Nobel Peace Prize regardless to the very fact that during his presidency there was no a single day of peace.
-It is calculated that Obama the Bomber dropped during his 8 years of presidency (two terms) a bomb every 20 minute.
+Nevertheless, he practiced vigorous use of the American military machinery to attack those whom the Pentagon perceived to be most hostile to the US hegemonic ambitions in the Middle East but also in East Africa and South Asia.
+The strategy included expanded the use of “kill/capture teams” operated by the US military Joint Special Operations Command, drone strikes executed by both the CIA and the US army.
+B. Obama won a Nobel Peace Prize regardless of the very fact that during his presidency there was no a single day of peace.
+It is calculated that Obama the Bomber dropped during his 8 years of a presidency (two terms) a bomb every 20 minutes.
 For instance, only up to February 2012,

 “…the Obama’s Administration has carried out at least 239 covert drone strikes, more than five times the 44 approved under George W. Bush.
 And after promising to make counter-terrorism operations more transparent and rein in executive power, Obama has arguably done the opposite, maintaining secrecy and expanding presidential authority”.